davehaglan/laygo/docs/source/tech/tech.md

 3. route_M1_M2_mos, route_M1_M2_cmos : M2_M2 grids that are designed
 to be compatible to NMOS/PMOS/CMOS stuctures.
-Note that grid coordinates are aligned to gate/drain/source pins of fets, and 2 horizontal tracks crosses the source and drain region.
+Note that grid coordinates are aligned to gate/drain/source pins of fets.

     ![m1_m2_mos](images/tech_m1_m2_mos.png)